inkstitch/pyembroidery/README.md

 * pattern.command(command)
 * pattern.add_stitchblock(stitchblock)

+NOTE: the order here is command, x, y, not x,y command.
+Python is good with letting you omit values at the end.
+And the command is *always* needed but the dx,dy can be dropped quite reasonably.

 You can:
 * Make overt: stitch, jump, trim, color_change, stop, end, and sequin commands
 * Use shorthand commands compose a pattern using: STITCH, SEQUENCE_BREAK and COLOR_BREAK, FRAME_EJECT
-* Use bulk dump.
+* Use bulk dump stitchblock
 * Mix these different command levels.

+StitchBlocks:
+---

 A stitch block currently has two parts a block and thread.

 The block is a list of lists, with each 3 values. x, y, command. iterable set of objects with stitch.command, stitch.x, stitch.y also works for the stitch part of the block.

-Calling add_stitchblock:
-The thread is needed so that we can know whether the current thread is different than the previous one.
+When you call add_stitchblock(), the thread is needed so that we can know whether the current thread is different than the previous one.
 Each time it detects a different thread it appends COLOR_BREAK rather than SEQUENCE_BREAK and then tosses the stitches into the pattern.
-You could always implement your own version of this.
+You could always implement your own version of this, depending on your use case.

-COLOR_BREAK and SEQUENCE_BREAK:
-The main two high level commands simply serve as dividers for series of stitches.
-* pattern.command(COLOR_BREAK)
-* (add a bunch of stitches)
-* pattern.command(SEQUENCE_BREAK)
-* (add a bunch of stitches)
-* pattern.command(COLOR_BREAK)
-* (add a bunch of stitches)
-* pattern.command(SEQUENCE_BREAK)

-It will by default ignore any COLOR_BREAK that occurs before any stitches have been put down.
-So you don't have to worry about the order you put them in.
-They work expressly as breaks that divide one block of stitches from another, and gives information as to whether this change also requires we use a new color.

-You can expressly add any of the core commands to the patterns.
-These are generalized and try to play nice with other commands.
-When the patterns are written to disk, they call pattern.get_normalized_pattern() and save the normalized pattern.
-Saving to any format does not modify the pattern, ever.
-It writes the modified pattern out.
-It adds the max_jump and max_stitch to the encoding when it normalizes this to save.
-So each format can compile to a different set of stitches due to the max_jump etc.

-After a load, the pattern will be filled with raw basic stitch data, it's perfectly reasonable call .get_stable_pattern() on this which will make it into a series of stitches, color_breaks, sequence_breaks.
-Or to iterate through the data with .get_as_stitchblocks() which is a generator that will produce stitch blocks from the raw loaded data.
-The stablized pattern simply makes a new pattern, iterates through the current pattern by the stitchblocks and feeds that into add_stitch_block().
-This results in a pattern without any jumps, trims, etc.

 Middle-Level Commands:
 ----